AntonioDehesa/tilop/Robotics/Map-Based Navigation.md

 My mistake was NOT including the username in the path.
 Pretty simple mistake, but still...

 I am about to complete the ROS Course, so afterwards, I plan to do a project.

+## Navigation node

+At first I thought that the best way to do a large-scale, or swarm robotics.
+But, according to the ROS Course, it is not.
+Services are too slow, and they lock the robot from doing anything else while the service is controlling it.
+The way to avoid this, is by using the actionLib.
+This is an asynchronous method, which would not lock the robot down while moving it.